cncf/glossary/content/en/contribute/_index.md

 ![create new file](/images/how-to/howto-09.png)

 Add the term name in the URL (no capitalization and no space) and .md at the end (note: if your preview doesn't work, you probably forgot to add .md at the end).
 Now paste the template content below.
 Copy and paste your definition into the file.
+To make reviews easier, please **use [semantic line breaks](https://sembr.org/)** (e.g. one line per sentence).
 Note that GitHub uses markdown to format the text (e.g., hyperlink, bold, italic).
 Please refer to this [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).
 To verify you've used markdown as intended, go to "preview."

 ![finalize term](/images/how-to/howto-10.png)